Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/input.md

 `TitleInputEvents.cs` contains all events related to input on the title screen.
 This includes things like notifying other classes when the keybinding process has started or completed.

 ### Enums

+These scripts contain groups of related constants that are meant to be used by other scripts.
+All classes in these folders use the `enum` keyword in their declaration.

 #### ActionMap